-The father of Horace Pitcher’s wife Mary worked as an editor for the local newspaper Dilliway and wrote the following article after the christening of Phynella in 1937:
+The father of Horace Pitcher’s wife Mary worked as an editor for the local newspaper Dilliway and wrote the following article after the christening of Phynella on the 10th of July 1937:

 A New Yacht